combojs/combo-js/doc/faq/com.md

 ### Do I need to mount all child components?

-No. If a component relies on another parent to be redrawn, render them.
+No. If a child relies on a parent to be redrawn, render them.

 	var Foo = new class extends Combo.Component {
 		render() {